Sandra-Be/find_defibrillator/README.md

 ## Existing features

 1. **Navigation**
-   Navigation bar is fixed on top for website and it is responsive.
-Toggle is attached to bar and opens on click through javascript functions.
+   Navigation bar is fixed on top for website and it is responsive using Bootstrap template.
 2. **Top Container**
    Bootstrap Carousel images for Top Container/About section grabs users attention.
 Two separate boxes beside images allows user to search for more information about product and also discover more opportunities for trainings courses.
 Training courses are displayed on modal pop-up activated by Javascript code.
 3. **Map section**